JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-27-VPNserveur.md

 Once connected, it's like having another computer at your disposal.

-You might need to transfer files from your local computer to the server or to use app (installed on the server) on your local machine.
+You might need to transfer files from your local computer to the server or to use an app (installed on the server) on your local machine.

 If your operating system is Windows (here 10) and you are connecting to a Linux server, this can be tricky.